Complete List of Google Search Operators and How to Use Them

-This Google search operator is almost the equivalent to intitle: operator, but all keywords specified has to be present in the title.
+This search operator is almost the equivalent to intitle: operator, but all keywords specified has to be present in the title.

 13. The operator inurl:

+A complete list of Google search operators wouldn’t be full without this one.
 The inurl: operator lets you search for queries found in the URL of websites, including the domain name.